wylu1037/wylu1037.github.io/content/blog/_index.md

 ### [Docker Swarm](https://docs.docker.com/engine/swarm/)
 {{< cards >}}
   {{< card link="/blog/docker-compose-network" title="Network" subtitle= "By default Compose sets up a single network for your app.
-Each container for a service joins the default network and is both reachable by other containers on that network, and discoverable by the service's name." icon="docker" >}}
+Each container for a service joins the default network and is both reachable by other containers on that network, and discoverable by the service's name." icon="swarm" >}}
 {{< /cards >}}

 ### Kubernetes